MenloOne/block-overflow/README.md

 # Using other Environments

 If for some reason Truffle doesn't work for you or you want a different environment the first thing you will need is to fill out the `.env` file with the following accounts that you create in your chain.
-For Ganache, you can just copy some of the precreated accounts:
+For Ganache, you can just copy some of the pre-created accounts:

     - MENLO_ROOT: Address of pre-configured account on chain.